Kidney cancer: Causes

-Factors that increase the risk of kidney cancer include smoking, high blood pressure, obesity, faulty genes, a family history of kidney cancer, having kidney disease that needs dialysis, being infected with hepatitis C, and previous treatment for testicular cancer or cervical cancer.
+Factors that increase the risk of kidney cancer include smoking, high blood pressure, obesity, faulty genes, a family history of kidney cancer in the first relatives, having kidney disease that needs dialysis, being infected with hepatitis C, and previous treatment for testicular cancer or cervical cancer.

-There are also other possible risk factors such as kidney stones being investigated.
+There are also other possible risk factors such as kidney stones that are being investigated.

-About 25-30% of kidney cancer is attributed to smoking.
+About 25–30% of kidney cancer is attributed to smoking.
 Smokers have a 1.3 times higher risk of developing kidney cancer compared to non-smokers.
 Moreover, there is a dose-dependent increased risk of cancer development.
 Men who smoke more than 20 cigarettes per day have twice the risk.
 Likewise, women who smoke more than 20 cigarettes per day have 1.5 times the risk of non-smokers.
-After 10 years of smoking cessation a substantial reduction is seen in the risk of developing kidney cancer.
+After 10 years of smoking cessation, a substantial reduction is seen in the risk of developing kidney cancer.

 Diagnosis

 Due to the increase in ultrasound and CT imaging for nonspecific abdominal complaints, kidney masses are frequently incidentally diagnosed on medical imaging.
 More than 60% of renal cell carcinoma (the most common type of kidney cancer), are diagnosed incidentally by abdominal imaging for nonspecific abdominal complaints.

 Kidney masses can be classified by the nature of the cells in the growth, or by its appearance on radiography.
 The term cancer refers to a malignant tumor, which is an uncontrolled growth of abnormal cells.
 However, kidney masses can be due to growth of normal tissue (benign), inflammatory (a reaction of the immune system), or vascular (cells of the blood vessels).